evnik/XcodeRN/Xcode12Beta3.md

     struct B {
     }
     ```
-    Before this change, any file using either `A` or `B` would have been recompiled.
-Now, files that use only `B` will not be recompiled.
+    Before this change, the compiler would have recompiled any file using either `A` or `B`.
+Now, the compiler doesn’t recompile files that use only `B`.

     If you experience problems with this feature, disable it by passing `-disable-type-fingerprints` into the Swift compiler via the `Other Swift Flags` build setting.
 If you still experience problems, disable the new dependency infrastructure by passing `-disable-fine-grained-dependencies` into the Swift compiler via the `Other Swift Flags` build setting.
 (59954707)